 6th Grade Homeroom / Grades 5-8 Science: Mrs. Alexandra Lapsa

-Alexandra Lapsa received her Bachelor’s degree in Science from Dominican University this past spring and has begun working on her Master’s in Teaching through the alternative licensing program, also at Dominican University.
-She will receive an Alternative Educator’s License in August from the Illinois State Board of Education.
+Alexandra Lapsa received her Bachelor’s degree in Science from Dominican University and is working on her Master’s in Teaching through the alternative licensing program, also at Dominican University.
+She received an Alternative Educator’s License last August from the Illinois State Board of Education.
 She is an alumna of St. Ferdinand School and actively involved in the Polish School Children’s Choir here.
 She brings new-teacher energy and an eagerness to make science engaging and fun for our middle school science students.
-We know our middle school students will truly enjoy science with a new teacher and a new on-line science “textbook” for the 6th-8th graders!
+Our middle school students enjoy science and have a new science textbook this year.
+This is Mrs. Lapsa’s second year at St. Ferdinand, and she engages students in a variety of science labs.
+Learning is truly hands-on.

 “I enjoy teaching science, and working with the students at St. Ferdinand School.
 As an alumna, it is interesting to remember my time in the classrooms as I am teaching the students.
 I hope to continue the tradition of academic excellence, as well as make learning fun!”